How to Host an Esports Tournament

 Major esports tournaments are funded through a variety of funnels: support from game publishers, media rights acquisition from broadcasting channels, sponsors, advertisement, tickets & merch purchases — and even more.
 For a host of a local event, fund streams are not as diverse, so finding a partner or a sponsor is a common practice.

 Collaborate with a fellow internet club owner or with an electronics store nearby to gather more resources.
 There might be schools or universities with a strong gaming community that might be interested in organizing esports events for the youth.
 Supermarkets and restaurants in the area could offer discounts on food for participants.
-Even local government might consider gaming tournaments as a way to entertain the general public. esports are gaining momentum these days, for sure you will find like-minded partners to collaborate and host a great event.
+Even local governments might consider gaming tournaments as a way to entertain the general public. esports are gaining momentum these days, for sure you will find like-minded partners to collaborate with and host a great event.

 Stay updated with SENET